TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

-Flow Pattern "display a single Domain Object"-
+Flow Pattern "display a single Domain Object"
 ---------------------------------------------

 The second pattern is best put into action by a single method as